ngrok/ngrok-operator/docs/deployment-guide/README.md

 ## Installation

 It is recommended to use helm to install the controller.
-Alternatively, the container is available on docker hub at `ngrok/ingress-controller` and can be ran directly with hand crafted manifests.
+Alternatively, the container is available on docker hub at `ngrok/ingress-controller` and can be run directly with hand crafted manifests.

 To install via helm, run the following command to export your credentials as environment variables and install the controller: